-Partnership is a central component to a medical group’s approach to care.
+Partnership is a central component of a medical group’s approach to care.
 For Iris, it’s an essential part of who we are and what we value.
-From the beginning, our partners meet with key stakeholders at Iris who get to know what they’re looking for, their needs, understand their model, and understand what it takes to make a provider match successful.
+From the beginning, our partners meet with key stakeholders at Iris who get to know what they’re looking for, their needs, their model, and what it takes to make a successful provider match.
 We’re also clinically driven and have clinical leaders that help educate our recruiters.

 Based on this approach, we’ve been able to secure successful matches and drive positive outcomes for our partners, like Swope Health and Spectrum Healthcare.
 Together, we helped them achieve the following outcomes for their population:

 - Secure the right provider match for their community

 - And reduce their waiting list